 This is a level 2 recipe (transition or weight maintenance).
 If I wanted to lower the calories on this one, I would cut the amount of sunflower seeds in half (to ¼ cup, or 1T per salad).
 Another strategy would be to use fat-free feta.
 For higher energy, you could add a side of bread or crackers and use chicken thighs instead of chicken breasts.

 Fruits (including the low-carb fruit options) are high in volume and low in calories.
 They have fiber and water that provides bulk to low-calorie meals.
 Through the years, including lots of fresh fruit in my diet has helped me to lose weight and to maintain the loss.

 Most of the fruits we refer to as berries do fit well into low-carb plans.
-Speaking of berries, have you studied the photos in search of the five types of berries?
-Here they are:
+The downside to fresh berries is that they spoil easily and tend to be expensive.

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

 The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

 For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

 Summer Berry Salad (Gluten Free, Low Carb, Keto)

 - 10 ounces spring lettuce mix (283 grams)